grosjo/fts-xapian/README.md

 Debugging/Support
 =================

-Please feel free to send your questions, together with the dovecot log file, to jom@grosjo.net
+Please feel free to send your questions, together with the dovecot log file, to jom@grosjo.net or to the dovecot ML dovecot@dovecot.org

+Thanks to Aki Tuomi <aki.tuomi@open-xchange.com> and Stephan Bosh <stephan@rename-it.nl>